Chat Node

 - Click a model to select it for this node

-On the Free plan, BYOK providers show a lock icon and an amber Paid tag.
+On the free plan the picker is locked to Auto — picking other models prompts an upgrade.
 Use the Manage AI Models link in the dropdown to open Settings.
-See Models for details.

 When an agent-provider model (Cursor or Claude Code) is selected, a folder button appears next to the input so you can pick the agent workspace — the working directory the agent operates in.